neeleshapatil/Datawarehouse-Info/README.md

 2) Requires more table joins to child tables since data has no meaning on its own.

 3) Key value has no relation to data so technically design breaks 3NF
+4) Surrogate keys are typically not useful when searching for datasince they have no meaning